 To produce healthy hair, your hair follicles depend on minerals, vitamins, and other bioactive compounds.
-Stinging nettle for hair growth is a powerful remedy because it contains phytonutrients, minerals, and vitamins that make it a beneficial treatment for your hair loss.
+Stinging nettle for hair growth is a powerful remedy because it contains a generous amount of highly concentrated phytonutrients, minerals, and vitamins in its leaves that can make it a beneficial treatment for your hair loss.

 - Vitamin A – Vitamin A is responsible for helping the glands in the scalp create sebum.
 This oil helps moisturize and keep your hair strands healthy.

 - Vitamin B– Biotin comes from the B vitamin group.
 This vitamin helps build keratin (protein) in the hair follicles which give your hair its structure.

 - Vitamin C– Vitamin C helps create collagen which is in charge of strengthening the skin and proteins in your hair.

 - Vitamin D– Vitamin D can help create and support new hair follicles on the scalp.

 - Vitamin E– Vitamin E contains natural antioxidants whose properties assist in maintaining healthy hair growth.

 - Folate– Folate is also known as folic acid.
 This is primarily known for keeping your cells healthy, especially your red blood cells.
 These in particular are responsible for carrying oxygen and nutrients to all areas of the body, including your scalp.

 - Riboflavin– Riboflavin is known to help increase the amount of red blood cell production in the body.
 They are also helpful in maintaining the proper amounts of collagen levels in the body.